Asset Publisher

 Guidance

-Secondary or outside employment is a conflict of interest that must be reported and managed in accordance with this policy and procedures in addition to obtaining approval from the Director Employee Relations.
-Further information on seeking approval for outside employment is available on Ikon (staff only).
+Secondary or outside employment is a conflict of interest that must be reported, registered and managed in accordance with this policy and procedures in addition to obtaining approval from the Director Employee Relations.
+Further information on seeking approval for secondary or outside employment is available on Ikon (staff only).

-Tutoring students for reward or payment that is not a part of a staff members duties of employment with the Department is considered secondary employment and a conflict of interest.
-All staff engaging in tutoring activities not associated with their role or functions of employment must declare a conflict of interest and have prior approval for secondary or outside employment.
+All staff engaging in tutoring activities (paid or unpaid) not associated with their role or functions of employment must report and register a conflict of interest and have prior approval for secondary or outside employment.

 7. Related documents